 Resort to using baskets for any of these items that come in boxes, but are individually wrapped inside.

 Think pop corn, crackers, fruit snacks, granola, chips, nuts.
-All the items and goodies we often purchase from wholesale wearhouses and that are meant to grab and go.
-Make them even easier to grab and go by placing them directly in a basket.
+All the items and goodies we often purchase from wholesale wearhouses that grab and go items.
+Make them even easier to grab by placing them directly in a basket.
 Could be large or small.
 Your choice.
 If you are concerned about crackers going stale, place them in an air tight container, pr keep them in their individual packaging by hide them inside of the basket for aesthetic purposes.

-I use 4 super deep large ones and don’t mind intermixing snacks.
+I use 4 super deep large baskets and don’t mind intermixing snacks.
 I just know they are there and ready to grab since we often but the same ones over and over again and eat them all.
-I’ll group them in different corners throughout the box to so they are together even after being poured inside the basket.
+I’ll group them in different corners throughout the basket to so they are together even after being poured inside the basket.

 3. Work flow

-I also keep my air fryer and pressure cooker right by the door for easy access.
-As you can see in the picture below my toaster is right there too.
+I keep my air fryer and pressure cooker right by the door for easy access.
+As you can see in the picture below my toaster is right there, too.

 Next up I hide items I don’t need.
-So the chocolates and goodies in a place that is hard to reach.
-I place them as higg as possible away from me Out of sigh out of mind as they say.
+I keep the temptations such as chocolates and goodies in a place that is hard to reach.
+I place them as high as possible away from me Out of sigh out of mind as they say.

-I also like to keep heavy items like flour and rice jars at a shelve that is about my hip level so I don’t have to bend to measure them and I don’t have to reach up high when grabbing them either.
-I also want them off the ground to avoid bugs from getting into them.
+I like to keep heavy items like flour and rice jars at a shelve that is about my hip level so I don’t have to bend to measure my flour and I don’t have to reach up high when grabbing them either.
+I keep them off the ground to avoid bugs from getting into them.

 There are often lots of odd bags and items in boxes that come from buying groceries.
 That’s when I resort to containers to organize the pantry.
 I like to use clear containers and boxes.
-Things that go stale once opened if not properly stored.
+Especially for things that go stale once opened if not properly stored.
 Items such as raisins, beans, coconut, pop corn kernels.
-They tend to still too since they come in clear plastic wrap from the store.
-Those look neater when placed in plastic containers.
+Since they often come in clear plastic wrap from the store, they look neater when placed in plastic containers.

-When purchasing containers buy them all in similar sizes and separate my pantry items based on how big of a bag they come in.
-These items will be easier to stack them next to each other or on top of each other.
-To know how many containers to buy, is best to keep track of the average weight of your products.
+When purchasing containers, I like to buy them all in similar sizes and separate my pantry items based on how big of a bag they come in.
+These items will be easier to stack next to each other or on top of each other.
+To know how many containers to buy, is best to keep track of the average weight of all these products.
 For example a lot of boxes with dryed goods will hold about 16 to 24 oz.
 When I purchase my containers, I see how many items I buy consistently and make sure I have enough capacity for that average size plus an extra 1 or 2 in case I add more items in similar size in the future and my containers happen to have gone out of stock.
 That way all my containers share the same esthetic.

 Powders in the pantry look always great inside a clear container too.
-Like spiraling, coca powder, baking soda and baking powder.
+Things such as salt, coca powder, baking soda and baking powder.

 This may seem like it will mess up your original sectioning method, but not everything will go in clear boxes, so for the items that won’t still keep them in boxes in your delineated sections like the breakfast area or the snacking section.